Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 The privacy marker transaction and internal private transaction are separate transactions and consequently have separate transaction receipts.

-Clients should be aware of this and make sure they are using the new [Privacy Marker API] methods where appropriate.
+Clients should be aware of this and make sure they are using the new [eth_getPrivateTransactionReceipt] API method where appropriate.

 ### Examples